 The College works with several off-campus vendors who agree to accept MMC Dining Dollars; however, the College reserves the right to change vendors without notice.
 Dining Dollars cannot be used to purchase alcohol or tobacco products.
 Fall and Spring Dining Dollars will be available on the published check-in date for the residence halls.
 Should a residential student with a medical condition wish to apply for a reduction or exception, they must contact the Office of Disability Services no later than October 1 for the fall semester or no later than March 1 for the spring semester.

-Dining Dollars are non-transferable, and students using an ID or student number that is not theirs will be in violation of the Student Code of Conduct.
+Dining Dollars are non-transferable, and students using a Mobile OneCard or MMC ID that is not theirs will be in violation of the Student Code of Conduct.
 Students are responsible for all charges to their account, and are encouraged to frequently check their usage and balance.
 If a student believes their card and/or ID number have been used fraudulently, they should contact the Center for Student Services for a list of charges to review.
 The report can only be investigated up to 4 weeks after the initial fraudulent charge.
 MMC will investigate to the best of our ability, but cannot guarantee restitution.